-In the end, these phishing emails hook about 80,000 victims a day, don't be one of them!
+In the end, these phishing emails hook about 80,000 victims a day.
+These resources can help you avoid becoming a phishing victim!

-Are you wondering how to spot a phishing attack?
+Are you wondering how to spot a phishing attempt?
 Here are some basic things to look for:

-- Spelling mistakes: As many Phishing attacks originate in countries outside of the United States it is common to find grouse spelling errors in many of the messages.
+- Spelling mistakes: Many phishing attacks originate from countries where English is not the native language, thus it is common to find spelling errors in phishing messages.

-- Content: Always question an email that promises to give money or asks for money.
-Likewise never give out passwords or personal information that have been solicited through email.
-Vendors such as banks identify themselves in email with unique credentials and will instruct you to contact customer service through a number that you already have.
-Likewise Middlebury User Services or other representatives of Middlebury’s Library and Information Services would instruct you to contact the Helpdesk rather than solicit information directly from you through an email.
+- Content: Be suspicious of any email that promises to give you money or asks for money.
+Never give out passwords or personal information that have been solicited through email.
+Some vendors (such as legitimate financial institutions) may instruct you to contact their customer service department through a phone number that you already have.
+Remember, Middlebury ITS staff never ask you for your passwords!

-The link in this message redirected people to copy of the Middlebury CAS Logon page.
-Two important things to know about email from Middlebury IT Services.
-First, Library and Information Services will never ask for your user credentials in an email.
-Second, if you find yourself on any web page that is asking for credentials, always verify the address in your web browser’s address bar, to ensure that the web page is where you really want to be.
+- If you find yourself on any web page that is asking for credentials, always verify that the address in your web browser’s address bar is where you really want to be.
 Just because a web page has the Middlebury logo does not mean it is always a Middlebury web site.

-To protect against phishing remember the following rules:
+To protect yourself against phishing emails, practice the following:

 - Never click on any links in a suspicious email.